cvat-ai/cvat/cvat-canvas/README.md

 - Canvas image has ID `cvat_canvas_image`
 - Grid on the canvas has ID `cvat_canvas_grid` and `cvat_canvas_grid_pattern`
 - Crosshair during a draw has class `cvat_canvas_crosshair`
+- To stick something to a specific position you can use an element with id `cvat_canvas_attachment_board`

 ### Events